/ / /

 GETTING HERE

-The property has direct access to the beach and a complimentary speedboat transfer for the eight-minute ride across the bay to Saint-Tropez harbour.
+The property has direct access to a beach.
+We can provide a complimentary eight-minute speedboat transfer across the bay to Saint-Tropez harbour.

 To Nice Airport